-Type of project Aligning goals to feed into customers targets and ambitions commitment to being a responsible member of S.C.
-Johnson & Son's supply chain.
+Organizational emissions reductions are being driven by our desire to be more sustainable in this area as well as by our commitment to being a responsible member of Pepsico's supply chain.
 Multiple energy efficiency and renewable energy reduction initiatives are underway specifically at the locations that provide your products.
-We are working towards better understanding of specific product level emissions reductions and can now allocate a percentage of our overall emissions reductions to your supply chain.
+We are working towards better understanding of specific product level emissions reductions and can now allocate a percentage of our overall emissions reductions to your supply chain